 Here’s what the bottom of the cookie will look like when baked on the ghoriba mold.
 Had I shaped the dough into a flatter disc and molded it down over the mounds on the special pan, my ghoriba would have had an even deeper cup and thinner edge.
 My result was definitely an amateur attempt.

 Cooling, Storing and Serving the Moroccan Shortbread

 Allow the ghoriba bahla to cool completely before storing in an airtight container.
-You’ll want to use waxed paper, plastic or foil between the layers to avoid crumbs from upper layers ruining the appearance of the cookies underneath.
+You’ll want to use waxed paper, plastic wrap, or foil between the layers to avoid crumbs from cookies above ruining the appearance of the cookies underneath.

 Ghoriba Bahla Recipe – Moroccan Shortbread Cookies

 Ahead of Time – Prep the Sesame and Almonds